TimBoleslawsky/data-science-vault/Notes/Approaches for creating Classification Models.md

 - Entropy (Information Gain): Measures the impurity of a node based on class probabilities.
 - Gini Index: Measures the probability of incorrect classification if a random sample is chosen.

-Here is an example in Python how a decision tree classifier can be trained and visualized: [[Decision Tree Classification in Python]].
+Here is an example in Python how a decision tree classifier can be trained and visualized: [Decision Tree Classification in Python](Decision%20Tree%20Classification%20in%20Python.md).
 ## Linear Classifiers
 When we say a regressor or a classifier is linear, we mean that the output is a linear function of the input features.
 A linear classifier predicts discrete classes based on whether the linear combination of features crosses a certain threshold.
 We can think of this process as finding the decision boundary in a hyperplane in feature space.